Operations of KFC by country: Asia

 KFC operates restaurants in several Asian countries.

 In Sri Lanka, KFC was launched in 1995 at Majestic City.
-There were 25 KFC restaurants in Sri Lanka as of December 2014.
+There were 62 KFC restaurants in Sri Lanka as of April 2024.
+It is currently operated by Cargills Ceylon PLC.

 In Singapore, the first KFC franchise was opened in 1977 along Somerset Road.
 In 1993, KFC Singapore was the first KFC in Asia to develop and launch the Zinger.
 KFC restaurants in Singapore are currently owned and operated by KFC (Malaysia) Holdings Bhd.

 In Cambodia, KFC first opened on Monivong Boulevard in Phnom Penh in 2008.

 In Myanmar, the first KFC outlet was officially opened on Bogyoke Aung San Road in Yangon in 2015.

 In the Philippines, KFC opened their first store in Asia in 1967.

 In Taiwan, KFC entered the market in 1984 and opened its first store in 1985 in Taipei City.
 The 100th store in Taiwan opened in 1999.
 It was the second-largest fast-food chain restaurant in Taiwan until Mos Burger exceeded the number of branches of KFC in 2008.
 Now KFC is the third-largest fast-food chain restaurant, with 137 stores as of 2017.

 Bangladesh

 In Bangladesh, the first KFC outlet was opened at Gulshan in 2006.
-As of 2021, the country is home to 26 KFC outlets.
-The flagship outlet in Dhaka's Gulshan 1 became the place to-be.
-Amit Dev Thapa, CEO of Transcom Foods Ltd (The sole Franchisee of KFC in Bangladesh), on the occasion of this opening, said, "We want to spread the Colonel's legacy and take KFC beyond Dhaka and across the country.
-We believe in making our brand more and more accessible to people in Bangladesh because it's their love and support that makes us grow.
-We are following our growth blueprint of opening five more KFC outlets across the country in 2020."
-As of now, KFC proudly operates 31 outlets across seven cities — Dhaka, Chittagong, Cox's Bazar, Narayanganj, Bogra, Khulna and Gazipur.
+KFC operates 46 outlets across twelve cities — 34 in Dhaka, 3 in Chittagong, and one each in Cox's Bazar, Narayanganj, Bogra, Khulna, Gazipur, Mymensingh, Barisal, Rajshahi and Comilla.

-Variation in the menu, the addition of new flavors like the Fiery Grill'd and Tom Yum, and the availability of a wide variety of burgers demonstrate KFC's ongoing effort to keep pace with the shifting consumer market.
-Catering to the popular choices and consumer demand, KFC in Bangladesh is bringing in food variations from time to time.
-Keeping in mind the local taste, KFC Bangladesh has created history when it introduced beef burger in a store that specialised in chicken only.
+Variation in the menu includes the Fiery Grill'd and Tom Yum.
+Bangladesh is the first, and so far, only country that has served beef in its outlets.